-A majority of the District's Board of Directors are either officers or employees of or have business or professional relationships with Lennar Colorado, LLC, which is the Colorado manager for MS Rialto Blackstone CO, LLC ("Developer"), or have an interest in undeveloped land within the District.
+One member of the District's Board of Directors is either an officer or employee of or has business or professional relationships with Lennar Colorado, LLC, which is the Colorado manager for MS Rialto Blackstone CO, LLC ("Developer"), or have an interest in undeveloped land within the District.
 Management believes that all potential conflicts, if any, have been disclosed to the Board.